Part 12 — Vexatious applicant declarations

 Making, revoking or varying a vexatious applicant declaration

-12.53 A decision by the Information Commissioner to declare a person to be a vexatious applicant is a decision that can be reviewed by the AAT (s 89N).
+12.57 A decision by the Information Commissioner to declare a person to be a vexatious applicant is a decision that can be reviewed by the AAT (s 89N).
+The decision can also be subject to review by the Federal Court of Australia or the Federal Circuit Court of Australia.

 This power is separate to the Commissioner’s discretion not to undertake or continue an IC review application on the basis that it is frivolous, vexatious or not made in good faith (s 54W(a)) (see Part 10 of these Guidelines).